techtangents/java-incredible-proof-machine/readme.markdown

 and a lot of fun.
 It's a great training exercise for programmers.

 The Curry-Howard isomorphism states that proofs in a logic system correspond to programs in a programming language.
-So, if you translate the theorem into types, if you can inhabit this type, then you've proven the theorem.
+So, if you translate a theorem into types, if you can inhabit this type, then you've proven the theorem.

-This repository translates all of the theorems in the Incredible Proof Machine into Java 6 methods.
-Implement the methods to prove the theorem.
+This repository translates most of the theorems in the Incredible Proof Machine into Java 6 methods.
+Your task is to implement the methods in order to prove the theorem.

 Why Java 6?
 -----------

 Mostly because it's what I'm most familiar with.

-I think many programmers scoff at Java's verbosity and denounce static typing, but it does have a reasonable amount of expressive power and can prove theorems.
+I also want to show that, despite Java's limitations, it does have a reasonable static type system, which can be used to prove theorems.

+More importantly - even Java's limited type system can prove properties of your own programs and prevent bugs.
+Every Java programmer should remember this.

 But...
 I don't have lambda expressions
 --------------------------------------